 What to Serve with Brisket

-I love to serve this beef brisket stew recipe over something like this Creamy Gorgonzola Polenta.
+- I love to serve this beef brisket stew recipe over Creamy Gorgonzola Polenta.
+It's absolutely incredible!

-Or you can serve it over rice, pasta, mashed potatoes, or -- my favorite way -- with a thick, crusty, slice of roasted garlic bread.
+- Or you can serve it over rice, pasta, mashed potatoes, or -- my favorite way -- with a thick, crusty, slice of garlic herb bread.

 Yes!
 It only gets better with time.
 You can make it up to four days ahead of time.